Healthy College Eating Tips

 - Get your sleep - Aim for a minimum of 8 hrs of sleep per night.
 Sleep is the foundation to wellness - physical, emotional and mental.

 - Stay hydrated - Your brain cells work better when they are hydrated.
 Water, milk and 100% fruit juice are good choices.
+You should have a half ounce of fluid per pound of body weight each day.

 - Avoid excessive alcohol - Alcohol is an amnesiac—not ideal for college students.
 Alcohol is dehydrating and stays in your system for 72 hours.
 Alcohol adds empty calories.